Borda/BIRL/README.md

     * `rat-kidney_` - samples of histology tissue with annotation
 * `configs` - configs for registration methods
 * `macros_ij` - macros for ImageJ
-* `scripts` - useful scripts handling some staff around the benchmark itself

 ## Before benchmarks (pre-processing)

 In the `data_images` folder we provide some sample images with landmarks for registration.
 These sample registration pairs are saved in `data_images/pairs-imgs-lnds_mix.csv`.

 ### Prepare Data

 There is a script to generate synthetic data.
 Just set an initial image and their corresponding landmarks.
 The script will generate a set of geometrically deformed images mimicking different stains and compute the new related landmarks.

 ```bash
 python scripts/create_real_synth_dataset.py \